Firefighter Recruitment

 Before you submit your firefighter application, take the time to learn all you can about the job and requirements.
 Familiarize yourself with the job tasks and the different steps in the selection process.
 Do your homework; better to be over prepared than unprepared.

-You must meet the following minimum qualifications on the date you submit your application.
+• You must meet the following minimum qualifications of either Schedule A - Firefighter - Paramedic or Schedule B - Firefighter - Mechanic on the date you submit your application.

-- Hold a valid Class 4 drivers licence.
-A valid Class 3 drivers licence and Air Brake (Q) endorsement must be completed by start date and is a condition of employment.
+• Hold a valid Class 5 Drivers License.
+A valid Class 4 and 3 Drivers License and Air Brake (Q) endorsement must be completed by the start date and is a condition of employment.
 This will be provided in the form of a driver's abstract demonstrating a satisfactory driving record with six demerits or fewer.

-- Ability to pass physical and medical standards, including eyesight and audible, as outlined in the NFPA standard.
+• Ability to pass physical and medical standards, including eyesight and audible, as outlined in the National Fire Protection Association (NFPA) standard.

 NOTE: Out of province applicants with provisional registration with the Alberta College of Paramedics (pursing a Labour Mobility application) may be considered, full registration is required by the date of the interview.